soleilpqd/FlutterCropView/README.md

 A simple view to allow user specifying a boundary on the target view (most common case is cropping image for avatar).

-This widget is made by Flutter widgets, so it can be used on platforms that Flutter can runs.
+This widget is made by Flutter widgets, so it can be used on platforms that Flutter can run.

 ## Features

 ![example](example.png)

 - The crop window is fixed.
-- User can zoom in/out the target view, scroll around to fill the target view into the crop window.
+- User can zoom in/out the target view (pinch/stretch with 2 fingers on phone, or mouse scroll on other platforms), drag (pan) around to fill the target view into the crop window.
 - The result is the frame (coordinates) of the boundary on normal size of target view.

 ## Usage